 Since the introduction of the smartphone, people have fundamentally changed the way they communicate, socialize, and interact among themselves and the data around them.
 Today, smartphones and other such devices allow us to capture, create and communicate enormous amounts of content.
 The explosion in data, storage and information distribution is driving extraordinary growth in internet traffic and cloud services.
-The expected growth in the networking and data communication market is the result of many factors, among them being, the growth of wireless and mobile traffic (which will account for two-thirds of total IP traffic by 2021), social media activity, the progression of video transmission, the emergence of imaging such as virtual/augmented/mixed reality and 3D video, the continued migration to cloud storage, the propagation of sensors feeding the Internet of Things, and the evolution of big data analytics and machine learning/artificial intelligence.
-These factors will continue to drive a long term increased demand for capacity and higher speeds.
+The expected growth in the networking and data communication market is the result of many factors, among them being, the growth of wireless and mobile traffic (which will account for 71% of total Internet Provider (IP) traffic by 2022), social media activity, the progression of video transmission, the emergence of imaging such as virtual/augmented/mixed reality and 3D video, the continued migration to cloud storage, the propagation of sensors feeding the Internet of Things, and the evolution of big data analytics and machine learning/artificial intelligence.
+These factors will continue to drive a long-term increased demand for more capacity and higher speeds.